HL7/davinci-epdx/input/pagecontent/FHIRProfilesandCDSHooksContext.md

 | MedicationDispense for Patient created/updated in the last 3 months              | MedicationDispense?subject=Patient/[Health_Plan_Member_ID]&_lastUpdated=gt[TODAY-90]                              |

 #### SMART-on-FHIR app for Provider data selection

 The SMART App **SHALL** retrieve the CapabilityStatement/Metadata from the Health Plan's FHIR API.

 The SMART App **SHALL** retrieve the ConformanceStatement/CapabilityStatement/Metadata from the Provider's EMR system.

 The Provider **MAY** select records from the Health Plan's FHIR API to be committed to their EMR system.
 After selecting the relevant data the provider **MAY** trigger a write of the selected data to their EMR system.
+Alternatively the Provider's organization **MAY** implement automated selection rules to commit data received to the EMR.

 The SMART App **SHALL** use the EMRs Metadata to determine what records **MAY** be written to the EMR system.